TSoGiants/Water-Bottle-Rocket-Launcher/README.md

 ### Design Inputs
 * Must fit a variety of soda bottle brands and sizes ranging from 16 oz to 2 liter.
-* Must be able to be operated solo: Ability to turn the launcher upside down easily for loading *and* Ability to retract the cuff and load a liquid-filled bottle.
+* Must be able to be operated solo: Able to turn the launcher upside down easily for loading *and* able to retract the cuff and load a liquid-filled bottle.
 * Must be able to adjust launch angle to account for hills.
 * Must be able to trigger launch remotely.